-In a small proportion of patients asthma is not adequately controlled on the recommended initial or additional controller therapies (see sections 7.3 and 7.4).
+In a small proportion of patients asthma is not adequately controlled on the recommended initial or additional controller therapies.
 There are very few clinical trials in this specific patient group to guide management.
 For this reason, these patients should be referred for specialist care.